-- Treatment involving drugs of dependence (PDF 258 kB) (known as a Report to the Chief Executive) use this form for an approval for the treatment of:
+- Treatment involving drugs of dependence (PDF 420 kB) (known as a Report for Chief Executive Approval) use this form for an approval for the treatment of:

 - a drug dependent person, with a S8 or restricted drug of dependency

-- any "specified condition drug" other than for attention deficit disorder in a child or for treatment of narcolepsy
+- any "specified condition drug" other than for attention deficit disorder in a child between the ages of 4-18 or for treatment of narcolepsy.

 - read more about regulatory requirements and opioid treatment.